Rstraney/IDS-6145-Final-Project/README.md

 		Does the design of the Transportation and Ticket Center lead to uneccessary wait times that can lead to a negative visitor experience?

-The sub questions that flow from the 3 funamental questions are:
+The sub questions that flow from the 3 funamental questions are

 		What is the time, in minutes, that it takes to get to the Magic Kingdom Entrance from the TTC via the water Ferry, via 		       the Monorail, via the buses adn via the Minni Vans?